|

 =====

-Most of the Muslim Turkish community live now in the northern third of the island occupied by Turkey There are, however, still working mosques in the "southern" territory ruled by the official Cypriot (but now Greek-only) government.
+Most of the Muslim Turkish community live now in the northern third of the island occupied by Turkey There were, however, still working mosques in the "southern" territory ruled by the official Cypriot (but then Greek-only) government.

 The Turkish sector, called the Turkish Republic of Northern Cyprus, is a quite secular society, with a secular government as in Turkey.
 This political entity is not recognized by any nation except Turkey.
 There is a strong presence of western churches, notably the Anglican, in the north.